 In November 2016, the FASB issued ASU 2016-18 "Statement of Cash Flows: Restricted Cash", which eliminates the diversity in practice related to the inclusion of restricted cash in the statement of cash flows by requiring that a statement of cash flows include the change during the period in restricted cash when reconciling beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-ASU 2016-18 is effective for annual and interim reporting periods beginning after December 15, 2017 and early adoption is permitted.
+ASU 2016-18 is effective for annual and interim reporting periods beginning after December 15, 2017.
 ASU 2016-18 provides for retrospective application for all periods presented.
-The Company is assessing ASU 2016-18's impact and will adopt it when effective.
+For the years ended December 31, 2017, 2016, and 2015, net cash used in operation activities will (decrease)/increase by (\$0.2) million, \$0.3 million and (\$10.4) million, respectively, as a result of the adoption of this standard.